-Fortunately, none of the bacteria that cause meningitis are as contagious as diseases like the common cold or the flu, and they are not spread by casual contact or by simply breathing the air where a person with meningitis has been.
-They are spread when people exchange saliva (such as by kissing, or by sharing drinking containers, food, utensils, cigarettes, toothbrushes, etc.) or come in contact with respiratory or throat secretions (such as by coughing or sneezing).
+Fortunately, none of the bacteria that cause meningitis is as contagious as diseases like the common cold or the flu, and they are not spread by simply breathing the air where a person with meningitis has been.
+The germs live naturally in the back of our noses and throats, but they do not live for long outside the body.
+They are spread when people exchange saliva (such as by kissing; sharing drinking containers, utensils, or cigarettes) or when people cough or sneeze without covering their mouth and nose.

-The germ does not cause meningitis in most people.
-Instead, most people become carriers of the germ for days, weeks, or even months.
+The bacteria do not cause meningitis in most people.
+Instead, most people become carriers of the bacteria for days, weeks or even months.
 The bacteria rarely overcome the body's immune system and cause meningitis or another serious illness.